IRS Forms

 Key Takeaways

-• The filer is the party that issued the W‑2 for the sick pay.
+• The filer is the party that did not issue the W‑2 for the sick pay.
 If the employer issued the W‑2, the insurer or agent files Form 8922.
 If the insurer or agent issued the W‑2, the employer files Form 8922.

 • File by mail only.
 The due date is the last day of February, next business day if it lands on a weekend or holiday.
 For sick pay paid in 2024, the due date is Friday, February 28, 2025.